symbol/symbol-docs/source/guidelines/style-guide.rst

 Basic formatting
 ================

-Sustaining a uniform format is also essential for consistency.
+Maintaining a uniform format is also essential for consistency.

 .. csv-table::
     :header: "Case", "Example"